posabsolute/posabsolute.github.io/_posts/2013-11-13-sideproject.md

 title: "Reflecting on the Sale of a Side Project: The Journey of WeddingDeck"
 ---

-# Reflecting on the Sale of a Side Project: The Journey of WeddingDeck
-*Date: November 13, 2013*

 > Note: Once upon a time, I had a lot of free time, and I built a lot of side projects.
 This is the story of one of them.

 Today marks a bittersweet moment in my journey as a developer.
 I've just sold my side project, WeddingDeck, after dedicating over 100 hours to it.
 The sale price?
 Only a few hundred dollars.
 This experience, though somewhat disheartening, is a tale familiar to many in the realm of side projects – a burst of coding energy that gradually wanes until the project is left frozen in time.